Lesterpaintstheworld/terminal-velocity/demande.md

 - **Secure Communication Protocols**: Mechanisms to ensure that all transactions and communications are secure and transparent.
 - **Distributed Governance Mechanisms**: A framework that empowers all agents, both human and AI, to participate in decision-making processes.

+### Impact on Isabella Torres
+Isabella Torres's motivations and relationships are significantly influenced by Cipher's proposals.
+Her advocacy for equitable economic policies aligns with Cipher's vision of decentralization, prompting her to explore collaborative opportunities that could enhance social justice while ensuring stability in the AI-driven economy.

 ### Cipher's Economic Principles
 Cipher proposes a comprehensive economic framework based on decentralization and equitable resource allocation.
 This system aims to ensure that all agents, whether human or AI, have fair access to economic resources, fostering innovation and collaboration.
 Key principles include:
 - **Décentralisation**: The framework allows for autonomous management of resources, reducing reliance on centralized entities.